Hiwonder-docs/ROSOrin/source/docs/7_ROS+Machine_Learning_Course.md

                         # self.get_logger().info('lane_x' + str(lane_x))
                         if lane_x > 115:
                             self.count_turn += 1
-                            if self.count_turn > 5 and not self.start_turn:  # 稳定转弯(stable turning)
+                            if self.count_turn > 5 and not self.start_turn:  # Stable turning
                                 self.start_turn = True
                                 self.count_turn = 0
                                 self.start_turn_time_stamp = time.time()
-                            twist.angular.z = -0.50  # 转弯速度(turning speed)
+                            twist.angular.z = -0.50  # Turning speed
-                        else:  # 直道由pid计算转弯修正(use PID algorithm to correct turns on a straight road) self.count_turn = 0
+                        else:  # Use PID algorithm to correct turns on a straight road self.count_turn = 0
                             if time.time() - self.start_turn_time_stamp > 2 and self.start_turn:
                                 self.start_turn = False
                             if not self.start_turn:
-                                self.pid.SetPoint = 90  # 在车道中间时线的坐标(the coordinate of the line while the robot is in the middle of the lane) if abs(lane_x - 90) < 20:
+                                self.pid.SetPoint = 90  # The coordinate of the line while the robot is in the middle of the lane if abs(lane_x - 90) < 20:
                                     lane_x = 90
                                 self.pid.update(lane_x)